sidseth/tez/tez-daemon/README.md

    - Create a directory - <CONFDIR> to place configuration files in

    - Place tez-daemon-env.sh, tez-daemon-site.xml and tez-daemon-log4j.properties into this directory.
-Sample files are available under src/test/resources
+Sample files are available under tez-daemon/src/test/resources or tez-daemon/bin

    - Modify tez-daemon-env.sh to setup at least the following